vikbert/vagrant-php7-symfony3/README.md

 ## Summary
-`vagrant php7 symfony` is a Debian 8 virtual box, which is preconfigured for testing PHP5, PHP7 Symfony apps and developing extensions across many versions of PHP.
+`vagrant php7 symfony3` is a Debian 8 virtual box, which is preconfigured for testing PHP5, PHP7, Symfony 3 apps and developing extensions across many versions of PHP.
 It contains many essential development packages, which are common used in Symfony project.